Creating something visually pleasing does require a fair amount of talent and inspiration, but it’s not as subjective as we’re often led to believe.

 But the design works just as well without the purple.
 In fact, it works better with just two colors.
+So, what two colors go well together?
 Once again, it looks like “less is more” is the only rule that stands above the rest.

 Remember that these color schemes are guidelines to make your job easier, but you don’t need to play by the rules just for the sake of playing by the rules.

 15. Repeat patterns

 You don’t even have to get lost in theory every time you’re designing a banner.
 Just use the colors you already have and repeat the patterns.